Taking Part in Our Clinical Trials

 Module Image

-About 1 week before you receive your SPEAR T-cells, you will go to the hospital to receive chemotherapy.
-This is done to make room in your body for the new SPEAR T-cells.
+About a week before you receive your engineered T cells, you will go to the hospital to receive chemotherapy.
+This is done to make room in your body for the new engineered T cells.

 5